 Positioned just at the tree line's edge on the side of Mt.
 Hood, Oregon's tallest peak, is the famous Timberline Lodge.
 From this prime location one has a front row view of of Mt.
 Hood, but the view in the opposite direction is also spectacular, with views of Mt.
 Jefferson and other peaks.
 Built during the Great Depression through Roosevelt's Works Progress Administration (WPA) this 74,000 square foot mountain lodge is no small accomplishment.
 The building features a large two story hexagon room in the center with a dining wing to the right and bedroom wing to the left (as viewed from the main entry side).

-Timberline Lodge is well known for it’s rustic mountain craftsmanship.
+Timberline Lodge is well known for it's rustic mountain craftsmanship.
 Massive timbers make up the framing in the center hall.
 Each newel post has a unique animal carving.
-The lodge’s logo, a design rooted in native american heritage, is the snow goose seen in the weather vane on top of the central chimney.
+The lodge's logo, a design rooted in native american heritage, is a snow goose in the weather vane on top of the central chimney.

 In 1937 Roosevelt arrived in Oregon to dedicate the Bonneville Dam and Timberline Lodge.
 As the president's forty vehicle motorcade neared Timberline, mounted Forest Service personnel lined the road to wave and salute him.
 After arriving he took the elevator to the main floor, came out on the terrace known today as Roosevelt Terrace, and gave a speech on the value of our national forests and the benefits that this mountain lodge would bring to many future generations.

 Paradise Inn was built in 1916 on the south flank of Mount Rainier, in Washington's Mount Rainier National Park.
 Many climbers stay at the Inn before ascending the 14,411 foot (4,392 meters) high mountain.
 Native materials were used and included cedar shingles, stone and weathered timbers salvaged from an 1885 fire.